Biography

 I’m the Academic Director for English Literature at PACE and I teach across all our literature courses, both online and in-person.
 I started my teaching career at the University of Greenwich after completing my BA in English at the University of Oxford and a PhD at Royal Holloway, University of London.
 I joined PACE in 2011 and became a Fellow of Murray Edwards College in 2012.

-What I love most about teaching at PACE is the passion and commitment of my students.
+What I enjoy most about teaching at PACE is the passion and commitment of my students.
 Our learners are often returning to study after time away or are exploring new directions and are following a long-standing love of literature.
 Their varied interests and life experiences make for rich, open, and exciting discussions.

 Research topics